scottog/monhun-crossroads/README.md

 ## Tech stack

-* Bootstrap CSS
-* CSS animation
+* Angular Material
-* LESS
+* SCSS
 * Angular.js
-* Angular Translate
+* Angular-Route

 ## Building

-In order to build the stylesheets, you'll need LESS.
+In order to build the stylesheets, you'll need SCSS.
 The easiest way to do this is to download Node.js, and run:

-    sudo npm install -g less
+    sudo npm install -g gulp
-    sudo npm install -g grunt-cli
+    // ? sudo npm install -g sass?
+    // Working on moving to SCSS and gulp, not grunt and LESS

-This puts the grunt build system and LESS on your box.
+This puts the gulp build system and SCSS on your box.
-Then, in the app/bootstrap.x.x.x directory for this codebase, run
+Then, in the ./app directory for this codebase, run

-    npm install
+    bower install

-Then, in the same directory, run

-    grunt watch

-This will watch all your less files and turn them into css files
+This will watch all your SASS files and turn them into css files

 ## Deploying